 Hi!
 I'm Caroline.

-I'm a freelance journalist and speaker covering the intersection of health, psychology and society.
-My writing has appeared in The Atlantic, New York Magazine, VICE, Psychology Today, Forbes and elsewhere.
+I'm a freelance journalist for The Atlantic, New York Magazine, VICE, Psychology Today, Forbes and elsewhere.
 I also speak at conferences and colleges around the nation, and have been interviewed by MSNBC, Real Simple, the Washington Post and talk radio shows from Louisiana to Canada.
 Previously, I studied English and psychoanalysis at Colorado College, where I graduated magna cum laude and Phi Beta Kappa in 2013, and creative writing at the University of Cambridge.
 I later received the American Psychoanalytic Association's first place prize for the best undergraduate psychoanalysis essay in the country, and was a psychology research assistant at the University of British Columbia's Social Cognition and Emotion Lab.
 Today, I live in Denver where I mountain bike, ski, do yoga, follow my dog around and draw dumb cartoons. >

 My email list is the most consistent way I connect with my readers.
 Sign up here so you don't lose me: